Lego Elves

-Lego Elves was a Lego product line produced by The Lego Group that was launched in 2015.
-It was accompanied by the Lego Elves animated television series and webisode series that began with a mini-movie titled Unite The Magic, which was released on the Lego YouTube channel, and on Netflix.
-The product line was based on the storyline of the animated series, which follows the adventures of a character named Emily Jones who travels to a magical land called Elvendale.
+Lego Elves (stylised as LEGO Elves) is a discontinued Lego product line produced by The Lego Group that was launched in 2015.
+The product line was based on the storyline of accompanying animated series on Disney Channel, the Lego YouTube channel, and Netflix which follow the adventures of a character named Emily Jones who travels to a magical land called Elvendale.
+It went through a reboot at one point, where the animation had the characters with typical Lego-figurine-styled hands.
 The theme aimed to introduce a fantasy element to girl-focused Lego products.
-It was eventually discontinued by 2019.
+It was discontinued in 2018.

 Overview

-The Lego Elves theme was underpinned by the storyline of its accompanying animated television series titled Lego Elves and Lego Elves: Secrets of Elvendale.
+The Lego Elves theme was underpinned by the storyline of its accompanying animated series.
+The Lego Elves animated television series began with a mini movie special titled Unite The Magic.
+An animated webisode series was released on the Lego YouTube channel.
+An animated series titled Lego Elves: Secrets of Elvendale was produced and aired by Netflix.
 Both the Lego toy line and the animated series targeted the girls market.
-The series focuses on a human girl named Emily Jones, who inherits a magical amulet from her grandmother and travels through a portal to a magical realm called Elvendale.
-The storyline relates how she meets four elves with elemental powers (fire, earth, air and water) who help her to return home.
+The series focus on a human girl named Emily Jones, who inherits a magical amulet from her grandmother and travels through a portal to a magical realm called Elvendale.
+The storyline relates how she meets four elves with elemental powers (fire, earth, wind and water) with whom she fights against evil forces, and who help her to return home.

 Development

-Following the success of Lego Friends and Lego Disney Princess, The Lego Group aimed to launch another Lego theme targeted at the girls market.
+Following the success of Lego Friends and Lego Disney, The Lego Group aimed to launch another Lego theme targeted at the girls market.
 In contrast to the contemporary setting of Lego Friends, Lego Elves aimed to introduce a fantasy setting into girl-focused Lego toys.
 The theme was developed after testing several story ideas with girls around the world.

 Launch

 The Lego Elves theme was announced on 12 February 2015 at the American International Toy Fair.
-The toy line began with the release of eight toy construction sets that introduced the main elves and their home environments and these began to launch in March 2015.
+The toy line began with the release of eight toy construction sets that introduced the four main elves and their home environments which began to launch in March 2015.
 An official teaser for the animated series was released on the Lego YouTube channel on 15 December 2014.
 This was followed by the release of a trailer on 19 February 2015.